stadlar/IST-FUT-FMTH/docs/ÍST TS 310_2022 Domestic payments and deposits.md

   :Icelandic IBAN with example. {#tbl:ice_iban}

 <!-- TerminalogyEnd -->
 **The Unique Claim Identifier** references the ID of a claim based on the collection solution Kröfupotturinn.
 To initiate a payment to settle a claim, or relate transaction information about a previous payment, the claim ID should be formatted as a Basic Bank Account Number (BBAN).
-The method is shown below in [table @tbl:ice_claim].
+The method is shown below in [Table @tbl:ice_claim].
 Claim Payments will therefore include BBAN, rather than IBAN, as a creditor account reference.

 ----------------------------------------------------------------------------------------------------
               Claimant      National    Branch     Fixed      Account     Delimiter   Due